 Blitz the oats in a food processor until you have a rough flour.
 Add the bananas into the food processor with the sugar, maple syrup, milk and melted coconut oil and blitz until well combined.
 Add the baking powder and a good pinch of salt.
 Pulse until combined, then stir in the pecans.

 Pour the batter into the loaf tin, break the chocolate into rough chunks and roughly stab it into the batter making sure it's fully submerged.
-Spoon a few tablespoons of peanut butter on top and use the tip of a knife to distribute it around the top of the bread.
+Spoon a few tablespoons of extra crunchy peanut butter on top and use the tip of a knife to distribute it around the top of the bread.

 Bake for 1 hour or until a skewer comes out clean.
 Leave to cool on a wire rack for 30 minutes before slicing.
 Serve with more peanut butter.